alan-turing-institute/data-safe-haven/docs/software-package-whitelist-policy.md

 Given the safeguards afforded by the safe haven environment, and the separation of responsibilities between its constituent resources, the level of risk associated with the introduction of third party software packages is considered low.
 Moreover, access to the environment is carefully controlled and there is a presumption of trust in the individual researchers to whom access is granted.

 Nevertheless, the introduction of any software must be judged against the potential risks of:
-  - approved users having access to data to which they shouldn't (e.g. from data mixing)
+  - approved users gaining access to data to which they shouldn't (e.g. from data mixing)
-  - unapproved users having access to data (e.g. from a data breach)
+  - unapproved users gaining access to data (e.g. from a data breach)
   - poisoning of data and/or outputs
   - resource misuse (allocation of computational resources for unintended or wasteful purposes).